barakle2401/My-Recipe/README.md

 # My-Recipe
-my recipe is a web app the i developed for my self use
+my recipe is a web app which i developed for my self use